Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Conclusions and future outlook

-In this paper, we demonstrated that \cloe (Cosmology Likelihood for Observables in Euclid) can be successfully modified to test cosmological model extensions and incorporate novel relativistic effects within one of the key \Euclid observables.
-Specifically, we focus on the inclusion of the magnification bias term in the spectroscopic two-point correlation function, a relativistic effect that has the potential to improve our understanding of the LSS and the underlying cosmological parameters.
+In this paper, we demonstrated that the \cloe code can be successfully modified to test cosmological model extensions and incorporate novel relativistic effects within one of the key \Euclid observables.
+Specifically, we focus on the inclusion of the magnification bias term in the spectroscopic 2PCF, a relativistic effect that has the potential to improve our understanding of the LSS and the underlying cosmological parameters.
 By integrating this term, we find that our results are consistent with those obtained by \citet{EP-JelicCizmek} within 2\% for the correlation functions, further validating our approach.
-Moreover, we assess the impact of neglecting the magnification bias assuming a DR3 setup, revealing that doing so can introduce significant biases in key cosmological parameters, particularly a $0.4\sigma$ deviation in the Hubble parameter $H_0$ and a $0.6\sigma$ deviation in the clustering parameter $\sigma_8$, even within the standard \LCDM framework.
+Moreover, we assess the impact of neglecting the magnification bias assuming a DR3 setup, revealing that doing so can introduce significant biases in key cosmological parameters, particularly a $0.4\sigma$ deviation in the Hubble parameter, $H_0$, and a $0.6\sigma$ deviation in the clustering parameter, $\sigma_8$, even within the standard \LCDM framework.
 This highlights the importance of including such relativistic effects in precision cosmology.